 The best answer to how long an episode should be is this:

-However long the episodes needs to be to serve its purpose for your audience.
+However long the episode needs to be to serve its purpose for your audience.

 If an interview was going well but you haven't gotten to the main story yet, would you cut it off just because of time?
 On the other hand, if you said everything you needed to say, would you add 20 minutes of fluff just to hit a certain time?

 Long episodes are okay, and short episodes are okay.
-Just try to remain within a range consistently over time, but the random outlier is okay, too.
+Try to remain within a range consistently over time, but the random outlier is okay, too.

 “How Often Should I Publish My Podcast?”

 It doesn't matter if your podcast comes out each week, every other week, or once a day.
 As long as you can get into a rhythm and groove so that your audience knows what to expect, then it's okay.

 Obviously, the more frequently you publish, the more opportunities there are for your audience to download and share more episodes, plus there would be more content for you to be discovered with via search.

 But at the same time, the more episodes you publish, the more work there is for you to do.

 You can change your frequency (you're not “locked in”) and publish whenever you want, but try your best to stick to a schedule for a while until making changes, or else you might confuse and frustrate your audience.